tonyx/Sharpino/Sharpino.Lib.Core/README.md

 ## Problem 1

 I have two rows of seats related to two different streams of events.
 Each row has 5 seats.
 I want to book a seat in row 1 and a seat in row 2.
 I want to do this in a single transaction so that if just one of the claimed seats is already booked then the entire multiple-row transaction fails and no seats are booked at all.
-### Questions:
-1) can you do this in a transactional way?
-   Answer: yes because in-memory and Postgres event-store implementation as single sources of truth are transactional.
-The runTwoCommands in the Command Handler is transactional.
-2) Can it handle more rows?
-   up to tre. (runThreeCommands in the Command Handler)
-3) Is feasible to scale to thousands of seats/hundreds of rows (even though we know that few rows will be actually involved in a single booking operation)?
-   Not yet.
-3) Is Apache Kafka integration included in this example?
-   No.
-4) Is EventStoreDb integration included in this example?
-   Not yet (it will show the "undo" feature of commands to do rollback commands on multiple streams of events).

 ## Problem 2
 There is an invariant rule that says that no booking can end up in leaving the only middle seat free in a row.
 This invariant rule must be preserved even if two concurrent transactions try to book the two left seats and the two right seats independently so violating (together) this invariant.

-### Questions:
-1) can you solve this problem without using locks?
-   Answer: yes. if I set PessimisticLocking to false then parallel command processing is allowed and invalid events can be stored in the eventstore.
-However they will be skipped by the "evolve" function anyway.
-2) Where are more info about how to test this behavior?
-   Answer: See the testList called hackingEventInStorageTest.
-   It will simply add invalid events and show that the current state is not affected by them.
-3) You also need to give timely feedback to the user.
-How can you achieve that if you satisfy invariants by skipping the events?
-   Answer: you can't.
-The user may need to do some refresh or wait a confirmation (open a link that is not immediately generated).
-There is no immediate consistency in this case.

 ## Sample application 4